-So you’re moving on and have to give your two weeks’ notice.
+So you’re moving on and have to send in your two week's notice email.
 The panic has inevitably set in.
-First of all, know that it’s much preferable to tell your boss in person, then follow up with a formal letter of resignation.
-If you have to quit in a hurry and you’re too close to two weeks to write a formal letter, you may be stuck sending a two weeks’ notice email.
+First of all, know that it’s much preferable to tell your boss in person, then provide your employer with a formal letter of resignation.
+If you have to quit your job in a hurry and you’re too close to two weeks to write a formal letter, you may be stuck sending a two weeks’ notice email.
 Giving two weeks, after all, is an important and respectful way to gracefully exit a job.
 It’s standard practice—the least you can do!
 Keep in mind that some companies may ask you to leave immediately upon receipt of your letter, but the offer of the extra time to help ease the transition is almost always the right move.

-If you find yourself in the scenario of having to write a resignation email, here are a few tips, as well as a template.
+If you find yourself in the scenario of having to write a resignation email, here are a few tips, as well as a resignation letter template.

 1. Name the date.

 Explicitly state the date when you will leave the company.
 This gives your boss a clear sense of your timeline and establishes a paper trial.

 There is no need to go into detail.
 Convey that you are resigning and when your last day will be.
 Stifle urges to overshare about your reasons or your feelings and all the rest.

 It’s never a bad idea to offer to be extra helpful in your final two weeks—i.e. helping to train your replacement or shoring up unfinished projects.

 You should CC HR on your email.
 Now’s your chance to ask any questions about benefits or your final paycheck.
 You should include where to send your last paycheck, and perhaps a forwarding email address for future contact.